 We research, develop and disseminate the theory and practice of Conflict Resolution (CR) throughout a national and international network.
 Why?
-Because CR skills build stronger and more unified organisations and more rewarding relationships.
+Because CR skills build stronger and more unified organisations, more rewarding relationships and conflict-resolving communities.

 Conflict Resolution skills and advocacy are vital for a well-run society where we aim for peace, human rights and ecological care.
 Every human need and our very survival depend on our skill to communicate non-violently and creatively.